davekilian/primer/basic/prog.md

 * Instructions are **commands with a human meaning**
 * Instructions have **binary representations** for use in circuitry
 * Computers execute programs **one instruction at a time**
-* The numbers we're working on are **stored in registers**
+* Intermediate values are **stored in registers**

-Our basic sketch of a simplistic computer is starting to take form.
-However, we still need one more subcircuit to complete the basic system.
+Our basic sketch of a simplistic computer is starting to take form, but we're not quite done with it yet.
+Let's take a look at memory and data storage.